manumuve/encoding-checker/README.md

 # encoding-checker
 A Windows PowerShell script to detect no UTF-8 files.

-Fully compatible with CI/CD pipelines on any orchestrator with Windows PowerShell tasks avaiable.
+Fully compatible with CI/CD pipelines on any orchestrator with Windows PowerShell tasks available.

 ## Parameters